joshnichols-lang/Mentat/replit.md

 ### Authentication & Security

 **Multi-Tenant Architecture:** The application is now a fully multi-tenant SaaS.
-All API routes are protected with `isAuthenticated` middleware using Replit Auth OAuth.
-User identity is extracted from `req.user.claims.sub` and used for all data operations.
+All API routes are protected with `isAuthenticated` middleware.
+Critical trading and data routes additionally use `requireVerifiedUser` middleware to enforce wallet verification.
+User identity is extracted from `req.user.id` and used for all data operations.

 **Authentication Flow:**
 1. Users create accounts with username/password (Passport.js LocalStrategy)